allisonLMT/Dogify/README.md

 https://atredwell.com/dogify/

 ## 5. Inspiration:
-The day I first started experimenting with the types of prompts that could be used, it would’ve been my dog’s 11th birthday.
-With her on my mind, my prompt turned to “write a story about a Goldendoodle and {user input}”.
+The day I first started experimenting with the types of prompts that could be used was on my dog's birthday.
+With her in mind, my prompt turned to “write a story about a Goldendoodle and {user input}”.
 Every story made me smile, and I decided to keep the prompt, but expand on it.

 ## 6. Style:
 The color scheme is inspired by my dog’s collar, which we chose because the colors are so happy-go-lucky, like her.
 I feel they reflect the happy, silly nature of the app.
 For fonts, my main priority is readability, but I also wanted something playful and fun for the title.